 Unclean Tank and Fuel Quality

 Most of the time, fuel quality is a direct party to the engine RPM problems in boats.
-Boat engines are generally powered by Gasoline.
+Gasoline generally powers boat engines.
 The problem with Gasoline is the one-tenth composition of Ethanol.
 So, why is Ethanol so bad?

 Ethanol will attract moisture, and there is plenty of it when you’re out in the waters.
 So, you might find some water in your engine and fuel tank, which is nothing short of a disaster.